Stackato-Apps/tetris/README.md

 ## Deploy

-Play tetris in your terminal - in color - on Stackato!
+Play tetris in your terminal - in color - on HPE Helion Stackato!

 	stackato push -n